Starting as a Leader

 Shoot a quick email to Mentors (GEG Leaders who specializes in certain areas of expertise) to intro yourself.

 Comment on other people's posts in the Google Groups, offer your ideas, and share your experience.

-Get ready for organizing events - YOU can do it!
+Get ready to organizing events

 But you can also do much more in GEG than events!